This article will compare FSKAX vs FXAIX.

-These may explain why they have similar holdings, minimum investment, and expense ratios.
+These may explain their similar holdings, minimum investment, and expense ratios.

 FSKAX vs FXAIX Fund Size

-FSKAX has 45.5 Billion in assets under management
+FSKAX has $45 billion in assets under management

-Although a large fund alone is no guarantee that a fund is good.
-It is a critical factor to consider when trying to pick the right fund.
+Although a large fund alone cannot guarantee a good one, it is a critical factor to consider when picking the correct one.

 FSKAX vs FXAIX Expense Ratio

-Fees are one of the biggest factors that hamper portfolio growth.
-The difference between a 2% fee and a 0.04% fee over 30 years can cut a portfolio’s value in half!
+Fees are one of the most significant factors that hamper portfolio growth.
+The difference between 2% and 0.04% fees over 30 years can cut a portfolio’s value in half!